Cairns Regional Attractions

 Within 15 minutes of Lake Placid Tourist Park…

 The Northern Beaches of Cairns are known for their superior swimming beaches and located an easy 15 minutes from Lake Placid.
 The pristine Trinity Beach is one of our favourites, as well as Yorkeys Knob – a patrolled swimming beach lined with coconut palms and a stinger net to protect swimmers during stinger season.

 The Crystal Cascades Waterfalls are located in the Redlynch Valley, just a short 10 minutes drive.
 Enjoy a 15 minute walk next to the crystal stream and a refreshing swim… and don’t forget your camera.

 Guided tours are available to help you explore the regional attractions within easy access of Lake Placid.
 Get in touch with our team to find a tailored tour perfectly suited to you.

 Port Douglas and Mossman Gorge

-Port Douglas is an easy 45 minute drive North of Lake Placid.
+Port Douglas is an easy 60 minute drive North of Lake Placid.
 Surrounded by forest and coral sea – it’s a place worth the day trip.
-The Rainforest Habitat Wildlife Sanctuary offers breakfast with the birds daily… including a breakfast buffet and champagne in the surrounding wetlands environment with rare bird species!
+The Rainforest Habitat Wildlife Sanctuary offers breakfast with the birds daily… including a breakfast buffet in the surrounding wetlands environment with rare bird species!
+Lunch with the Lorikeets is an absolute must!
 We can book that tour on your behalf.